ChatGPT Vision: Read Screenshots, Charts, and UI Without Hallucinations

 • Can ChatGPT read handwriting?: Printing yes, neat cursive usually, messy cursive poorly.
 Surface uncertainty with [?] and verify critical lines yourself.

-• Is it OK to upload screenshots with personal data?: Check your plan’s data-retention settings.
-As a rule, redact identifiers before uploading anything that wouldn’t be safe in a regular chat.
+• Is it OK to upload screenshots with personal data?: Check your plan’s data-retention settings and redact identifiers first.
+As a rule, anything you wouldn’t paste into a normal chat shouldn’t go in as an image either.

 Tags: #ChatGPT #Workflow